 When discussing on the knowledge ability of the use of drones by the United States in countries like North Africa, questions that need to be answered are which authority does the government of the United States use against terrorists in other countries outside their traditional battlefield, and what are the interests of the national security of America?
 The first question’s is so obvious, and is linked to the AUMF.As discussed in chapter one, the AUMF takes control and allows the United States to follow and prosecute anyone responsible for the nine out of eleven attacks.
 Drones take a major role according to how the United States prosecutes terrorism.
 In one of Barrack Obama’s speeches, he says that “drones are part and parcel of our overall authority when it comes to battling al-Qaeda.’’
 This shows that the unmanned ways have greatly altered the way the United States attacks her targets.

-In the other question, an argument from James Jay Carafona, in the Washington Times, among many others, that a benefit for intervening at North Africa is to benefit from their petroleum by securing the oil mining.
+In the other question, an argument from James Jay Carafona (date), in the Washington Times, among many others, that a benefit for intervening at North Africa is to benefit from their petroleum by securing the oil mining.
 However, the argument is not necessarily the reason behind the involvement of the United States to aid Africa.
 In accordance to the USEIA (United States Energy Information Administration), not less than 65%of the country’s imports of oil are from five different nations, of which none of the five nations is in Africa.
 However, this does not show that the US careless about the production of petroleum in the continent of Africa.
 In fact, in the year 2005, one of the projects of the United States was to import 25% of the country’s oil import from the African continent by the year 2015.

 Unluckily, when they were putting this in writing, statistics showed that United States seemed to have been really dependent on the petroleum products from the Middle East, OPEC (the Organization of the Petroleum Exporting Countries).
 This therefore shows that the interest of North Africa by the national security was mainly to fight against the terrorists.
 In addition, President Barrack Obama said, “and we will use all elements of our national power to defeat al-Qaeda and to defend America, our allies and all who seek a better future”.
 This might be easily taken to be a tribute to the massive number of prosecutes done by drones in a show of national strength.
 On the contrary, without being ambiguous, President Barrack Obama makes a declaration on the real reason for being involved in the African continent, the reason being to fight against terrorism.